kobilvovsky/devops_assignment/python/readme.md

 to run the script execute this command: 'python3 domains_script.py' or 'python domains_script' for python 2.

 If all executed propely you should be able to find the result CSV file in the same directory.

+when using python_script_v2 user needs to pass in the LB server local ip as an argument. e.g.

+python3 python_script_v2.py 1.1.1.1